sparsh-ai/recohut/01-foundations/data-engineering/README.md

 Check out [this whitepaper](https://www.qlik.com/us/resource-library/modernizing-your-data-architecture-to-unlock-business-value) and [related webinar](https://videos.qlik.com/watch/mm2p55sd3zvdYHqkzhqRaH?_ga=2.269188596.401343546.1664008674-358725923.1664008674) to deep dive into this topic.

+## Batch vs Incremental Data Processing

+The idea behind incremental processing is quite simple.
+Incremental processing extends the semantics of processing streaming data to batch processing pipelines by processing only new data each run and then incrementally updating the new results.
+This unlocks great cost savings due to much shorter batch pipelines as well as data freshness speedups due to being able to run them much more frequently as well.

+> :eyeglasses: Case Study: <a href="https://www.uber.com/en-IN/blog/ubers-lakehouse-architecture/" target="_blank">Setting Uber’s Transactional Data Lake in Motion with Incremental ETL Using Apache Hudi</a>

 ## Quizzes

 > :game_die: Quiz: <a href="#/a1-interviewprep/50-most-common-interview-questions.md" target="_blank">50 Most Common Interview Questions</a>